TNO/ChaProEV/README.md

 - **files:** File-related parameters (folders, output type choices, etc.)
 - **colors:** Color-related parameters(defining new ones, as well as color bars)
 - **time:** Time-related parameters and constants needed in formulas
+- **weather:** Parameters related to the weather, such as elements to define what we want to download from various sources, where we store weather data, how we process it, or how we want to label quantititis

 ### **cookbook.py**